hdarwish/warmup-email-service/README.md

 # Email Warmup Service

-A microservice for email warmup that handles email sending with quota management and validation, built with NestJS.
+A microservice for email warmup that handles email sending with quota management and validation, built with NestJS and React.

 ## Features

 - Email sending with quota management
 - Email validation and reachability checking
-- Credential management for email providers (Gmail, Outlook)
+- Gmail OAuth2 integration for secure email access
 - Queue-based processing with RabbitMQ
 - Comprehensive logging with Winston
 - TypeORM for database management
 - Swagger API documentation
 - JWT-based authentication
-- OAuth integration for email providers
+- React frontend with Material-UI

 ## Project Structure